In the mood for a film? The UK’s TV services are ready for their close-up

 You can find out more about Virgin Media here, and to see deals in your area, use the postcode checker above.

 Movies on BT TV

-If you have BT Infinity fibre optic broadband, you can get access to all Sky Cinema channels and on demand movies.
+If you have BT Superfast Fibre optic broadband, you can get access to all Sky Cinema channels and on demand movies.
 The dedicated movies service can be added to a BT package when you switch.